Forensic footwear evidence: Recovery of footwear impression evidence

 Footwear evidence occurs most often as either footwear impressions left in a soft surface, such as mud, or as dust deposits, which are difficult for the human eye to detect.
 At violent crimescenes footmarks can be left as a result of a person standing in blood and subsequently trailing it as they move around the scene.
+The recovery of footwear evidence involves fixing and lifting or casting of the prints to preserve the details of the print and be used for further analysis and comparison.